Modern concrete building with large overhangs, surrounded by trees and green space, under a clear blue sky.

 The ‘Lyric’

-Stranmillis Village
+Stranmillis Village.

-With its tree lined road, Stranmillis Village is a delightful suburb of South Belfast.
-There are cafés, restaurants and a very fine theatre - ‘The Lyric’, Northern Ireland's premiere self-producing theatre.
+With its tree lined street, Stranmillis Village is a delightful suburb of South Belfast.
+There are cafés, restaurants and a fine theatre - ‘The Lyric’, Northern Ireland's premiere self-producing theatre.
 As ‘UK Theatre of the Year 2023’, the Lyric sports an exciting schedule of plays and events not to be missed.

 Glass greenhouse with a curved roof and domed top in a well-maintained garden with colorful flower beds and lush green grass, under a partly cloudy sky.